zombym/java-project-61/README.md

 ## This application going away you from everyday duties and give you a lot of unbelievable HOURS.

-`How to run:
+`How to run:   \n
-git clone git@github.com:zombym/java-project-61.git
+git clone git@github.com:zombym/java-project-61.git   \n cd app   \n make run`
-cd app
-make run`

-## Full asciinema:
+## Full asciinema provide the rules and actions:
 [![asciicast](https://asciinema.org/a/0dX7TAFlsDzDUBqo5HmwxhSLo.svg)](https://asciinema.org/a/0dX7TAFlsDzDUBqo5HmwxhSLo)
 ## Greet
 [![asciicast](https://asciinema.org/a/MYVAvHgLgBYVqIUCcYEieqEzf.svg)](https://asciinema.org/a/MYVAvHgLgBYVqIUCcYEieqEzf)